Advantages of Dental Bridges

 The jawbone is another major consideration.
 As soon as a tooth is lost, either from gum disease or an extraction, the supporting bone in the jaw begins to dissolve.
 Over time, loss of bone and shifting of teeth can limit dental options for replacing the missing teeth.

 Keep in mind that your teeth are there to serve you with more than the ability to chew alone.
-A full set of teeth are necessary for the health of the gum and jaw tissues as well, not to mention the obvious affects on your confidence and well-being.
+A full set of teeth are necessary for the health of the gum and jaw tissues as well, not to mention the obvious effects on your confidence and well-being.

 If you’re missing one or more teeth, you have several options for making your smile complete: